CarterKnuth/CSC786-DeePeR-Project/README.md

 This repository demonstrates an ethical, reproducible data-collection workflow used in the CSC786 course.

 ## Overview
+My project is aimed at detecting dark patterns on website UI.
+The goal is to make an implemenation of this into a Google Chrome Extension Application.

 This project collects sample open data from dataset.csv found on https://www.kaggle.com/datasets/krishuppal/dark-patterns?resource=download, logs all collection metadata, and stores them in a version-controlled repository.